Newsletter of SeniorNet Napier Incorporated

 If you only want a portion of a page, highlight the

-, again, click print and click selection
+portion you want, again, click print and click selection

 and that will be all you will get.